 The Tax Credit Office pay tax credits directly into your bank, building society, Post Office account or National Savings account if it accepts Direct Payment either weekly or every four weeks.

-Local support payments are emergency funds provided by the Local Authority due to an emergency or crisis or to help remain or settle into a community.
-This is part of a national government initiative to hand over the responsibility of crisis loans to Local Authorities and organisations.
+Local Support Payments are emergency funds provided by the Local Authority due to an emergency or crisis or to help remain or settle into a community.

 To claim you have to show you have limited savings and be receiving one of the following benefits: